 |10||Count for the PCC election and announcement from 11am at Oxtstalls Tennis Centre, Gloucester|

 |Within 2 months of the election||Swearing in / Declaration of Office|

-A timetable from The Electoral Commission for the 2020 PCC elections can be found below.Combined timetable for PCC elections in England.pdf
+A timetable from The Electoral Commission for the 2021 PCC elections can be found below.Election Timetable 2021.pdf

 Police Area Returning Officer (PARO) who is responsible for administering the election in Gloucestershire:

 Managing Director, Gloucester City Council

 To contact the Office of the Police and Crime Commissioner with queries relating to the OPCC and the Election: